jenahparman/fall23-cs625/HW2/HW2-report.md

 <img src="/HW2/Resources/screenshot18.png" width="1000" alt="GREL expression to remove years text">
 </p>

 I repeated these steps for months, but this time the goal was to change these to values to "0".
-I first filtered for "m", flagging any values that either greater than 12 months or weren't related.
+I first filtered for "m", flagging any values that were either greater than 12 months or weren't related.

 <p align="center">
 <img src="/HW2/Resources/screenshot19.png" width="1000" alt="pets age filtered">